tokenami/tokenami/README.md

 ### Why the CSS variable syntax?

 To keep things fast, Tokenami applies styles directly to the `style` attribute when needed instead of injecting runtime CSS.
-Since inline styles can't handle media queries or pseudo-selectors, Tokenami expresses everything as CSS variables.

-This approach not only enables responsive and state-based styling—it also keeps specificity low, so others can easily integrate your design system and override its styles when needed.
+Since inline styles can't express media queries or pseudo-selectors, Tokenami represents styles as CSS variables.
+This enables responsive and state-based styling inline while keeping specificity low, so your design system stays easy to integrate and override.
 You're never locked into Tokenami.

+It also enables [selector toggles](#user-content-selector-specificity), letting you write complex selectors without increasing specificity or fighting the cascade.

-And don’t worry about typing all those dashes—just type `bord`, and Tokenami's IntelliSense completes the variable for you.
+Don't worry about typing all those dashes though—just type `bord`, and Tokenami's IntelliSense completes the variable for you.

 ## Core concepts